Panda911/Sakura-Notebook/README.md

 ###### I've been doing back-end only projects for a while (without Databases), and was in the mood to try something new.
 This is my first application to use [MongoDB](https://www.mongodb.com/), my first use of [express-handlebars](https://github.com/ericf/express-handlebars), and my first serious attempt at making something with [Bootstrap](http://getbootstrap.com/css/).

+###### Note: a "leaf" is a memo.
+Since the project is named after a tree, I thought it might be cute to name the memos "leaves".

 Installation steps:
 ```
 $ git clone git@github.com:echo35/Sakura-Notebook.git